VladMinzatu/performance-handbook/tools_overview/05_go_profiling_and_observability.md

 # Go Tools for profiling and observability

+These tools are go specific, but unlike the others, they are also platform independent (whereas in the other notes we mainly mentioned Linux tools).
+So if you're using Go, possibly developing on a Mac, these should probably be the first go-to tools for application level performance profiling and observability.

 ## Benchmarks

 Benchmarks execute a certain code segment a number of times in order to get a stable estimate for the execution time of that code segment.